matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

 1. Alice and Bob establish a secure out-of-band connection, such as meeting in-person or a video call.
 "Secure" here means that either party cannot be impersonated, not explicit secrecy.
-2. Alice and Bob communicate which devices they'd like to verify with each other.
-3. Alice selects Bob's device from the device list and begins verification.
+2. Alice and Bob begin a key verification using the key verification framework as described above.
-4. Alice's client ensures it has a copy of Bob's device key.
+3. Alice's device sends Bob's device an `m.key.verification.start` message.
+Alice's client ensures it has a copy of Bob's device key.
-5. Alice's device sends Bob's device an `m.key.verification.start` message.
-6. Bob's device receives the message and selects a key agreement protocol, hash algorithm, message authentication code, and SAS method supported by Alice's device.
+4. Bob's device receives the message and selects a key agreement protocol, hash algorithm, message authentication code, and SAS method supported by Alice's device.
-7. Bob's device ensures it has a copy of Alice's device key.
+5. Bob's device ensures it has a copy of Alice's device key.
-8. Bob's device creates an ephemeral Curve25519 key pair (*K<sub>B</sub><sup>private</sup>*, *K<sub>B</sub><sup>public</sup>*),
+6. Bob's device creates an ephemeral Curve25519 key pair (*K<sub>B</sub><sup>private</sup>*, *K<sub>B</sub><sup>public</sup>*),
     and calculates the hash (using the chosen algorithm) of the public key *K<sub>B</sub><sup>public</sup>*.
-9. Bob's device replies to Alice's device with an `m.key.verification.accept` message.
+7. Bob's device replies to Alice's device with an `m.key.verification.accept` message.
-10. Alice's device receives Bob's message and stores the commitment hash for later use.
+8. Alice's device receives Bob's message and stores the commitment hash for later use.
-11. Alice's device creates an ephemeral Curve25519 key pair (*K<sub>A</sub><sup>private</sup>*, *K<sub>A</sub><sup>public</sup>*)
+9. Alice's device creates an ephemeral Curve25519 key pair (*K<sub>A</sub><sup>private</sup>*, *K<sub>A</sub><sup>public</sup>*)
     and replies to Bob's device with an `m.key.verification.key`, sending only the public key
     *K<sub>A</sub><sup>public</sup>*.
-12. Bob's device receives Alice's message and replies with its own `m.key.verification.key` message containing its public key *K<sub>B</sub><sup>public</sup>*.
+10. Bob's device receives Alice's message and replies with its own `m.key.verification.key` message containing its public key *K<sub>B</sub><sup>public</sup>*.
-13. Alice's device receives Bob's message and verifies the commitment hash from earlier matches the hash of the key Bob's device just sent and the content of Alice's `m.key.verification.start` message.
+11. Alice's device receives Bob's message and verifies the commitment hash from earlier matches the hash of the key Bob's device just sent and the content of Alice's `m.key.verification.start` message.
-14. Both Alice and Bob's devices perform an Elliptic-curve Diffie-Hellman (*ECDH(K<sub>A</sub><sup>private</sup>*, *K<sub>B</sub><sup>public</sup>*)), using the result as the shared secret.
+12. Both Alice and Bob's devices perform an Elliptic-curve Diffie-Hellman (*ECDH(K<sub>A</sub><sup>private</sup>*, *K<sub>B</sub><sup>public</sup>*)), using the result as the shared secret.
-15. Both Alice and Bob's devices display a SAS to their users, which is derived from the shared key using one of the methods in this section.
+13. Both Alice and Bob's devices display a SAS to their users, which is derived from the shared key using one of the methods in this section.
 If multiple SAS methods are available, clients should allow the users to select a method.
-16. Alice and Bob compare the strings shown by their devices, and tell their devices if they match or not.
+14. Alice and Bob compare the strings shown by their devices, and tell their devices if they match or not.
-17. Assuming they match, Alice and Bob's devices calculate the HMAC of their own device keys and a comma-separated sorted list of the key IDs that they wish the other user to verify, using SHA-256 as the hash function.
+15. Assuming they match, Alice and Bob's devices calculate the HMAC of their own device keys and a comma-separated sorted list of the key IDs that they wish the other user to verify, using SHA-256 as the hash function.
 HMAC is defined in [RFC 2104](https://tools.ietf.org/html/rfc2104).
 The key for the HMAC is different for each item and is calculated by generating 32 bytes (256 bits) using [the key verification HKDF](#hkdf-calculation).
-18. Alice's device sends Bob's device an `m.key.verification.mac` message containing the MAC of Alice's device keys and the MAC of her key IDs to be verified.
+16. Alice's device sends Bob's device an `m.key.verification.mac` message containing the MAC of Alice's device keys and the MAC of her key IDs to be verified.
 Bob's device does the same for Bob's device keys and key IDs concurrently with Alice.
-19. When the other device receives the `m.key.verification.mac` message, the device calculates the HMAC of its copies of the other device's keys given in the message, as well as the HMAC of the comma-separated, sorted, list of key IDs in the message.
+17. When the other device receives the `m.key.verification.mac` message, the device calculates the HMAC of its copies of the other device's keys given in the message, as well as the HMAC of the comma-separated, sorted, list of key IDs in the message.
 The device compares these with the HMAC values given in the message, and if everything matches then the device keys are verified.
+18. Alice and Bob's devices send `m.key.verification.done` messages to complete the verification.

 The wire protocol looks like the following between Alice and Bob's
 devices: